stormid/components/packages/cookie-banner/README.md

     secure: true, //preferences cookie secure
     samesite: 'lax', //preferences cookie samesite
     expiry: 365, //preferences cookie expiry in days
     types: {}, //types of cookie-dependent functionality
+    euConsentTypes: {}, //map Google EU consent categories to types of cookie defined in 'types'
     necessary: [], //cookie-dependent functionality that will always execute, for convenience only
     policyURL: '/cookie-policy#preferences', //URL to cookie policy page (location of cookie consent form) rendered in the banner
     classNames: {